 Treatment for syringomyelia depends on the severity and progression of your signs and symptoms.

-If syringomyelia is discovered on an MRI scan that's done for an unrelated reason, and it's not causing signs or symptoms, monitoring with periodic MRI and neurological exams may be all that's necessary.
+If syringomyelia is discovered on an MRI scan that's done for an unrelated reason, and syringomyelia isn't causing signs or symptoms, monitoring with periodic MRI and neurological exams may be all that's needed.
 In rare cases, a syrinx may resolve on its own without treatment.

 - Draining the syrinx.
-To drain the syrinx, your doctor may surgically insert a drainage system, called a shunt.
+To drain the syrinx, your doctor will surgically insert a drainage system, called a shunt.
 It consists of a flexible tube with a valve that keeps fluid from the syrinx flowing in the desired direction.
-One end of the tubing is placed in the syrinx, and the other is placed just outside your spinal cord.
-The shunt remains inside your spine after surgery.
-In some cases, your doctor may be able to drain the syrinx during surgery with a small tube (catheter), and a shunt is not required.
+One end of the tubing is placed in the syrinx, and the other is placed in another area of your body such as your abdomen.

 Surgery doesn't always effectively restore the flow of cerebrospinal fluid, and the syrinx may remain, despite efforts to drain the fluid from it.